Legal Hold

 Counsel (either in-house or outside attorneys) is responsible for issuing legal hold notices.
 The organization must then ensure compliance by identifying custodians, preserving relevant data sources, and monitoring ongoing adherence.

-Can Hintyr help manage documents under a legal hold?
+Can Hintyr help manage a legal hold?

 Related terms